-Costamare Inc. is a holding company incorporated in the Republic of the Marshall Islands which, as of March 21, 2023, has 166 subsidiaries (165 are wholly owned and one is majority owned subsidiary), of which 150 are incorporated in Liberia, 13 are incorporated in the Republic of the Marshall Islands and three are incorporated in the Republic of Cyprus.
-As of that date, 102 of our Liberian subsidiaries own vessels in the water, eight are engaged in arbitration related to the terminations of shipbuilding contracts due to default by the shipyard and the remaining subsidiaries are dormant.
-Of our Marshall Islands subsidiaries, 10 own vessels in the water, one holds all our participations in companies formed under the Framework Deed, one holds our participation in the dry bulk operating platform and one is dormant.
-A list of our subsidiaries as of March 21, 2023 is set forth in Exhibit 8.1 to this annual report.
+Costamare Inc. is a holding company incorporated in the Republic of the Marshall Islands which, as of March 19, 2024, has 146 wholly-owned subsidiaries incorporated in the Republic of Liberia, 13 wholly-owned subsidiaries incorporated in the Republic of the Marshall Islands and one wholly-owned subsidiary incorporated in the Republic of Cyprus.
+As of that date, 93 of our Liberian subsidiaries own dry bulk or container vessels in the water, eight are engaged in arbitration related to the terminations of shipbuilding contracts due to default by the shipyard and the remaining subsidiaries are dormant.
+Of our Marshall Islands subsidiaries, 12 own container vessels in the water and one holds all our participations in companies formed under the Framework Deed.
+In addition, as of March 19, 2024, Costamare had one majority-owned subsidiary incorporated in the Republic of the Marshall Islands which holds our participation in the dry bulk operating platform and controlled one company incorporated under the laws of Jersey, which has 30 subsidiaries incorporated in the Republic of the Marshall Islands and two incorporated in the Republic of Liberia.
+A list of our subsidiaries as of March 19, 2024 is set forth in Exhibit 8.1 to this annual report.